 Opportunity for stipend may be considered

 We are seeking strong applicants that can work well within a team and demonstrate a strong work ethic with a positive, flexible attitude.
-It is recommended that candidates be comfortable performing audiological testing and have some familiarity programming and making adjustments to hearing aids.
+Candidates be comfortable performing audiological testing in a medical setting and have some familiarity programming and making adjustments to hearing aids.
 Candidates should also have some background in writing reports and drafting chart notes.

 Our goal for the externship position is to provide students with an opportunity to develop real world clinical experience to better prepare them to excel in the field and advance their professional skills.

 1. Your Resume.
 2. A resume of any past educational, work, volunteer and social group experience not related to the field of audiology.
 3. An introduction letter 4.
 Three letters of recommendation.
 At least two must be from University professors or clinical supervisors.

 ENT group practice

 Number of Audiologists at the site: